AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Wizard.md

 - Augury - enhancing your deduction and understanding flow of events, you get a bonus to Investigation
 - Calefaction - revealing more of the world with your magic, you get a bonus to Perception
 - Displacement - understanding the dynamics of objects in the world, you get a bonus to Acrobatics
-- Puppeteering - changing the Arcane Web to create precise yet powerful movements through space, you get a bonus to Sleight of Hand
+- Puppetry - changing the Arcane Web to create precise yet powerful movements through space, you get a bonus to Sleight of Hand
 - Tempest - harnessing power common with weather and nature, you get a bonus to Intimidation

 This bonus increases by to +2 when you reach 4th level, and to +3 at 7th level.